MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 - **Collections.synchronizedList, Collections.synchronizedSet**
 - **Collections.synchronizedMap:** Wrappers for making collections thread-safe

+## Java-Streams

+### What are Java Streams
+Java Streams, introduced in Java8, are a powerful API for processing sequences of elements.
+They provide a high-level abstraction for Java collections, arrays, or any other source of data that can be represented as a sequence of elements.

+### Capabilities of Java Streams:
+- Functional-style operations: Streams support functional-style operations like 'map', 'filter', 'reduce', and more, which can be connected in a pipeline to express a sophisticated data processing queries.
+- Lazy computation: Stream operations are lazy, meaning that computation on the source data is only performed when necessary.
+- Paralell execution: Streams can be executed in parallel to leverage multicore architectures.

+### Key stream operations:
+- Intermediate operations: These operations transform a stream into another stream, such as 'filter', 'map', 'flatMap', 'distinct', 'sorted', etx.
+They are lazy and do not perform any processing until a terminal operation is invoked.
+- Terminal operations: These operaions produce a result or a side-effect, after which the stream is considered consumed and can no longer be used.
+Examples include 'forEach', 'collect', 'reduce', 'findFirst', 'anyMatch', 'allMatch', 'noneMatch', 'toArray', and 'count'.

+### When to use streams:
+- Collection processing: When you have a collection of items, and you want to perform operations like filtering, mapping, or summarization.
+- Data processing: Streams are useful for reading and processing data from files or databases in a declarative way.
+- Parallel operations: When you have a large amount of data that can be processed in parallel to improve performance.
+- Functional programming: If you are working in a functional programming style in Java, streams are a go-to API for expressing complex data processing queries in a readable and concise manner.

+### Common stream operations and usage:
+- Filtering: Use 'filter' when you want to select elements that match a certain condition.
+  - ```java
+        public class Test {
+         list.stream().filter(e -> e.isActive()).collect(Collectors.toList());
+       }
+     ```
+- Mapping: Use 'map' to transform elements of a stream.
+   - ```java
+        public class test {
+         list.stream().map(e -> e.getname()).collect(collectors.tolist());
+       }
+     ```
+- Reducing: User 'reduce' to combine all elements of a stream into a single result.
+   - ```java
+        public class test {
+         list.stream().reduce(0, (a, b) -> a + b);
+       }
+     ```
+- Collecting: Use 'collect' to transform a stream into a different form, usually a collection like a List or a Map.
+   - ```java
+        public class test {
+         list.stream().collect(Collectors.toList());
+       }
+     ```
+- Matching: Use 'anyMatch', 'allMatch', and 'noneMatch' to check if the elements of a stream match a given predicate.
+   - ```java
+        public class test {
+         list.stream().anyMatch(e -> e.isValid());
+       }
+     ```
+- Finding: Use 'findFirst' or 'findAny' when you want to retrieve an element from the stream that matches a condition.
+   - ```java
+        public class test {
+         list.stream().filter(e -> e.isAvailable()).findFirst();
+       }
+     ```

 ## Senior-Interview-questions
 - What are collections in java?
 Tell me examples for collections.
 (List, Set etc.)